How to Save Money on Yarn – 7 Great Ideas

 You don’t necessarily have to choose one of these methods.
 They are just suggestions.

-If you don’t yet know any fellow makers in your area try to google “Yarn meetup” and add the name of your city.
-The results will probably surprise you and by participating in a yarn swap you’ll definitely save money on yarn and at the same time you get a bonus: You now know some fellow makers βΊοΈ
+If you do not yet know any fellow makers in your area, try to google “Yarn meetup” and add the name of your city.
+The results may surprise you, and by participating in a yarn swap you can definitely save money on yarn.
+As a bonus, you now know some fellow makers too ☺️

 2. Join Ravelry

-If you havenβt already joined Ravelry it’s great to figure out how to do so and how to save money on yarn by joining.
+If you have not already joined Ravelry, it is great to figure out how to do so and how it can help with how to save money on yarn.

-Ravelry is like Facebook and other online marketplaces but for makers using yarn.
-It’s totally free to sign up.
+Ravelry is like Facebook and other online marketplaces, but for makers using yarn.
+It is totally free to sign up.
 Here you can trade, sell, and swap yarns with other Ravelry users.
 Bonus: You can find lots of really gorgeous patterns, both free and paid.

 No. 3: Go Shopping – Thrift Stores, Yard Sales, & Flea Markets

-If you’re looking for super-cheap yarn you have to try these places.
+If you are looking for super cheap yarn for crochet, you have to try these places.

-You can find both brand-new yarn and secondhand yarn and you’ll be really surprised how much money you can save.
+You can find both brand-new yarn and secondhand yarn, and you may be really surprised how much money you can save.

 yard sales and flea markets

-You can look up yard sales and flea markets on Facebook and Google, or even your local newspaper.
-Also always keep an eye open when you’re out and about and check for signs on the roadside announcing upcoming events.
+You can look up yard sales and flea markets on Facebook and Google, or even in your local newspaper.
+Also, always keep an eye open when you are out and about, and check for signs on the roadside announcing upcoming events.

 thrift, antique, or secondhand stores

-Also, you have to check out your local thrift, antique, or secondhand stores.
-Here you’ll be absolutely sure to save some serious money on yarn.
-You can find all kinds of different yarns, both brand-new and second-hand.
+Also, you have to check out your local thrift, antique, or secondhand stores..
+Here you can save some serious money on yarn.
+You can find all kinds of different yarns, both brand-new and secondhand.

 When you buy secondhand yarn there’s one thing you need to remember: Wash it, then use it.
 Use a mild soap suitable for the yarn you’ve bought, hand-wash it, dry it, and you’re good to go.